Gkcloud5/Better-future/05-Interview Point of view/02-Networking/01. AWS -Q&A/1-10/4 -A customer is getting ddos attacks, what might you do in that situation.md

 #### Steps to stop DDoS attacks:
 ##### 1. Locate and Block DDoS traffic:
 * Identify abnormal user traffic, consult system log files to seek out where DDoS traffic is originating from
+* Then, Block attackers traffic using tactics like
+	* IP address filtering
+	* Geo-Blocking
 *